-DV is the most inexpensive or cheapest type of an SSL certificate which is ideal for blogs and websites that do not process any form of personal data from the users as it only offers the basic encryption of the data.
+DV is the most inexpensive or cheapest type of SSL certificate which is ideal for blogs and websites that do not process any form of personal data from the users as it only offers the basic encryption of the data.
 The certificate requires you to validate domain ownership but the validation process seems to be more time-consuming.

 Organization Validation (OV)

-This certificate is ought to be a little premium than DV certificates as they have a minimum level of protection which is required by the e-commerce websites and any other type of the website which processes personal information from the user.
+This certificate is ought to be a little more premium than DV certificates as they have a minimum level of protection which is required by e-commerce websites and any other type of website which processes personal information from the user.
 DV certificates can be validated by yourself but OV certificates need to be validated under certificate authority and can be time-consuming.

 Extended Validation (EV)